 Using Your Home Equity Loan Wisely

 A home equity loan for debt consolidation can help solve your financial problems only if you make the lifestyle changes necessary to keep you from accruing additional debt.
 Be sure to compare lenders’ rates, fees, and loan intervals before making a decision, and be realistic about the payment you can make each month over the life of the loan.
-Even though it may seem like the perfect solution, not repaying a home equity loan can come with serious consequences, so it’s important to weigh your options carefully.
+Even though this loan may seem like the perfect solution, not repaying a home equity loan can come with serious consequences, so it’s important to weigh your options carefully.

-Looking for a home equity solution?
+Looking for a home equity loan?

 Katie Duncan

-Katie Duncan is a financial writer based in Austin, Texas.
+Katie Conley is a financial writer based in Austin, Texas.
 Her articles include financial advice for freelancers, homebuyers, and more.
 When she’s not writing, Katie loves traveling and exploring the outdoors with her friends and her dog, Poe.